crealu/mern-boilerplate/README.md

 &nbsp;
 ## Requirements
-Node v16.13.1 or later version.
+Node v16.13.1 or later.
 Node can be obtained from https://nodejs.org/en/

 &nbsp;
 ## Usage